joyeusenoelle/GuideToMastodon/README.md

 ## What are the rules?

 The rules depend on which instance you're on.
 Each instance has a page at https://<span>*instance*</span>/about/more that usually contains more information about the instance and often describes the community guidelines.
-For example, mastodon.social has its community guidelines posted at https://mastodon.social/about/more .
+For example, mastodon.social has its community guidelines posted at https://mastodon.social/about/more.

 Keep in mind that these are usually guidelines and not hard-and-fast rules.
-Since each instance is run by a separate team of moderators - often just one person! - they have final say over what's allowed and not allowed on their instance.
+Since each instance is run by a separate team of moderators - often just one person! - they have the final say over what's allowed and not allowed on their instance.
 Your instance admins might even go so far as to block an entire other instance if their users turn out to be incompatible with your instance's values and the other instance's moderators won't help.

 ## What if I see someone breaking the rules?

 If you see someone breaking the rules, you can send a report.
 Click on the `...` under the offending post, and select `Report @user` (which is usually at the very bottom of that menu).
-This will bring up a window where you can select additional recent posts from that user, if you need to, and also type out a *reason* for the report, so that the moderator who receives the report will understand why you sent it.
+This will bring up a window where you can select additional recent posts from that user if you need to, and also type out a *reason* for the report, so that the moderator who receives the report will understand why you sent it.

 If the user is from a different instance, then underneath the report reason, you will also see a switch next to "Forward to *their instance*".
-This not only reports the user to the moderators on your instance, it sends the report to the other user's instance as well.
+This not only reports the user to the moderators on your instance – it sends the report to the other user's instance as well.
 Before you do this, **check the rules of the instance they're on**.
 They may not be breaking their local rules.

 **The moderators and administrators of *your* instance will be able to see that it was you who sent the report.
 If you forward the report to a remote user's instance, the moderators and administrators of that instance *will not* be able to see who sent the report — only that it came from your instance.**